robertvanmolken/oraclejet-truffle-box/README.md

     migrate
     ```

-8. Run the webpack server for front-end hot reloading (outside the development console).
-Smart contract changes must be manually recompiled and migrated.
-    ```javascript
-    // Serves the front-end on http://localhost:3000
-    npm run start
-    ```

-9. Truffle can run tests written in Solidity or JavaScript against your smart contracts.
+8. Truffle can run tests written in Solidity or JavaScript against your smart contracts.
 Note the command varies slightly if you're in or outside of the development console.
     ```javascript
     // If inside the development console.
     test